Subway Tile Backsplash Install

 The Situation

 These folks had to replace their kitchen base cabinets and countertops due to an unfortunate plumbing leak.
-They were able to keep the previous overhead wall cabinets, but had to demolish the base cabinets and replace the kitchen countertop.
+Their kitchen faucet supply piping froze, then burst, then put several hundred gallons of water into the walls.
+They ended up having to rip out and replace all the base cabinets along with the kitchen countertops too.

-Crooked, uneven, and wobbly is no way to live.
+Crooked, cockeyed, and sloppy is no way to live.
+The clients had bought the house for the central Austin location and its other features.
+But they had never liked the backsplash they got with the deal.
 So completely replacing their backsplash was a win-win.
-It had to go anyway, and the clients had never liked it in the first place.
+It had to go, and the clients had always hated it anyway!

 The Design